Sivaganga district: Agro and Mineral Based industries

-Many more small scale industries in sivagangai district.

 Solar power farm

 Moser Baer Clean Energy Limited (MBCEL) has commissioned a 5 MW grid connected solar PV project at Sivaganga, Tamil Nadu.
 The project was awarded to Sapphire Industrial Infrastructure Pvt.
 Ltd., a wholly owned subsidiary of the farm, through a competitive bidding process conducted by the Tamil Nadu Renewable Development Agency.
 The project is, then, implemented under the 50 MWp generation based incentive scheme of the Ministry of New and Renewable Energy, Government of India.

+Sree Kaderi Ambal Mills Private Limited has commissioned 9.6MW grid connected solar PV project at Sivaganga, Tamil Nadu.

 Transportation

 The nearest airport to Sivagangai District is the Madurai International Airport.
 An unused British-era airfield also exist near karaikudi which is named as chettinad airport and maintained by Tamil Nadu Animal Husbandry Department.
 The district is well connected by road network.
 Some of the notable national highways such as NH-49 Kochi-Madurai-Rameswaram-Dhanushkodi National Highway pass through the district and this highway is also a part of Asian Highway network AH-43 and NH-87.
 The state's first private national highway (Chennai to Karaikudi) originates from this district.
 The district is well connected with Railways.
 The district has two railway junctions, namely, Manamadurai Junction and Karaikudi Junction.
 The district headquarters railway station is located at Sivaganga.
 The district has three goods-handling railway stations, namely, Chettinad (Karaikudi), Melakonnakulam and Manamadurai Junction.
 Other railway station in the district are Thiruppuvanam, Tiruppachetti, Rajagambiram, Manamadurai Junction, Melakonnakulam, Sivaganga, panangudi, Kallal, Devakottai Road, Karaikudi Junction, Kottaiyur, Chettinad, Kandanur Puduvayal, and Periyakottai.